-As we are currently in a competition filled term with the Display Squad entering the Aerial Tumbling Club competition on Sunday, Spring Fit and Neon competitions in November and the Flair Championships 20th Birthday Special Event for all club members in December, I ask the question, "Are gymnastics competitions healthy for your child?"...
+As we are currently in a competition filled term with the Display Squad entering the Aerial Tumbling Club competition on Sunday 17th November and the Flair Championships Event for all club members on Saturday 30th November, I ask the question, “Are gymnastics competitions healthy for your child?”…

 The celebration of an achievement is a tremendous thing, but the truth is that not every child will win a competition or be the best in their group or category.
 Many people today (and you might be one of them) think that competition is a bad thing that will dent a child’s confidence or take away their motivation.
 But is that really true?
 I don’t think so (and recent social science and psychology supports this).
 In fact I believe that some of the best achievements come not through winning but through losing, and using it as a vehicle for growth.
 Here I explain what I mean by that, and how you can help your child understand this sometimes difficult-to-grasp concept.

 What is competition?

 Put simply competition is striving to succeed (to win) and be the best at a given goal against all the odds, whatever obstacles life throws at us.